 Whether you are a professional groomer in a salon or a DIY dog owner, then the right tools make a huge difference.
 I can attest to the fact that the wrong clippers can make life very difficult for both you and your pet.

 How to trim your Pekingese will depend largely on whether or not yours is mixed with another breed.
 For example you might have a Pekingese Pug or Poodle cross in which case you can use clippers generally considered suitable for that particular breed.

-One of the more popular clipper models, with the added advantage of running quitely, would have to be this one:
+One of the more popular clipper models, with the added advantage of running quietly, would have to be these: